Participatory Budgeting

 • Give students confidence in their ability to create real change

-This is more than a school project.
-It’s a hands-on way for West End students to lead and build the future they want to see.
+This was more than a school project.
+It was a hands-on way for West End students to lead and build the future they wanted to see.

 Group of seven diverse young people and one older woman standing in front of colorful balloon decorations, smiling at the camera, holding papers and water bottles.